ibm-cloud-docs/containers/worker-os-check.md

 {: #cluster-version-ui}
 {: ui}

-1. From the [Kubernetes clusters console](https://cloud.ibm.com/kubernetes/clusters){: external}, review your cluster master version.
+1. From the [console](https://cloud.ibm.com/containers/cluster-management/clusters){: external}, review your cluster master version.
 1. Select your cluster, then select **Worker nodes** to review your worker node version.
 1. Select **Worker pools** then expand your worker pools to see their operating system.